-Application Requirements do not apply to all DPAs; however, some DPAs include this section to help assist applicants in gathering relevant information for their application.
+• Application Requirements do not apply to all DPAs; however, some DPAs include this section to help assist applicants in gathering relevant information for their application.
 If this section is not included in the DPA, other resources are available, such as the application checklist and meeting with staff for a pre-application consultation.
 Only applications for subdivisions or uses that comply fully with the land use bylaw may be eligible for a development permit.
-Within this document, individual development permit area pages will feature colour-coded headers that correspond with the colours used to shade individual DPAs on their associated maps.